gnosis/MultiSigWallet/README.md

 Features
 -------------

-- can hold Ether and all kind of tokens with multisig support
+- Can hold Ether and all kind of tokens with multisig support
-- easy to use offline signing (cold wallet) support
+- Easy to use offline signing (cold wallet) support
+- Integration with web3 wallets (Metamask, Mist, Parity, etc)
+- Transaction data and log decoding, makes transactions more readable
-- interacting with any contracts with UI support
+- Interacting with any contracts with UI support
-- hardware wallet support
+- Hardware wallet support (Ledger Wallet)
-- optional email notifications when an event is triggered or you are required to sign a transaction
+- Optional email notifications when an event is triggered or you are required to sign a transaction

 Reviewers
 -------------